 Create a checklist to ensure your email is optimized and you catch errors before you send

 From emails not rendering correctly to broken links and images that just won’t load, there’s a lot that can go wrong with an email—and each mistake will impact your campaign’s performance.
 That’s why thoroughly QA’ing your emails is crucial, and a checklist can help with that.

 Going through a comprehensive checklist takes time—but it’s crucial to ensure that each email you send is error-free.
 So never skip this step of the process.
 Our template includes the most important email QA checks, but feel free to add others that are specific to your team and your emails.

 Are you’re looking to speed up this step of the email workflow?
 Tools like Litmus Test can help you automate the most time-consuming tasks and improve your email message delivery and effectiveness.

 Catch issues before you send with Litmus

-Litmus Checklist gives you a guided check of the critical elements that impact email performance.
+Litmus Test gives you a guided check of the critical elements that impact email performance.
 Preview your email in popular apps and devices, validate that links, images, and tracking work, and create an incredible email experience every time.

 Waiting for Final Approvals